Jeromeschmidt/superheroTeamDueler/README.md

 * Each surviving hero receives an XP boost to reward heroes for winning

 * 5 additional unit tests were created to further test functionality

+Done by Jerome Schmidt for Make School FSP Fall 2019